 For BPPV, the way to fix it is often to try a series of head movements designed to put the crystals back in place.
 This is called the Epley maneuver (more about that below), and it can be done at home or in a doctor’s office.
 It can offer quick relief, but sometimes it doesn’t work, and you (or I) are left just trying to wait it out, clinging to whatever position is the most bearable.

-Now, a new study in the journal Neurology is offering up some new hope about a combination of Vitamin D and Calcium supplements which can help those who are suffering with BPPV.
+Now, a new study in the journal Neurology is offering up some new hope about a combination of Vitamin D and Calcium supplements which may help those who are suffering with BPPV.

 The researchers at the Seoul National University of Medicine in Korea recruited 957 adults with BPPV.
-About half of the participants had a blood test performed to measure their level of Vitamin D, and those who were found to have low Vitamin D (less than 20 ng/ml) began Vitamin D supplementation (400 IU daily) and calcium supplementation (200 mg daily).
+About half of the participants had a blood test performed to measure their level of Vitamin D, and those who were found to have low Vitamin D (less than 20 ng/ml) began Vitamin D and calcium supplementation (speak with your doctor about the dose that's right for you).
 The other people in this half of the group who had Vitamin D levels above 20 ng/ml did not start any vitamin therapy, while the rest of the participants neither received supplements nor had any blood testing performed.